jeany0515/tdd-parking-lot/tasking.md

 AC3:
 When the parking boy attempt to park a car into a parking lot without a position.
 The error message should be "Not enough position."

+###Story 3
+As a parking lots service manager, I would like to have a parking boy parking cars to multiple parking lots.
+So that I can provide more parking positions.

+AC1.
+The parking boy is not that clever, and he will always park cars sequentially (suppose that there are two parking lots managed by the parking boy.
+The parking boy will park cars to the second parking lot when the first parking lot is full).

+AC2:
+All the requirement in Story 1 and Story 2 MUST be satisfied.